ozsu/cs848-w2024/README.md

 + Weeks 1 and 2: I will be presenting some background material to set the stage.
 There are background reading materials for this section and I expect you to read them and be prepared to discuss (see below for details).

++ Week 3: Prof. Samer Al-Kiswany and his student will be presenting their work on RDMA.
+We will then have a discussion on CXL.

-+ Weeks 3-10: These weeks, we will spend the class time in paper presentations and discussions.
++ Weeks 4-11: These weeks, we will spend the class time in paper presentations and discussions.
 Each week will be two paper presentation and discussions.

-+ Weekd 11-13: Brief project presentations (see below)
++ Weeks 12-13: Brief project presentations (see below)

 + Discussions will be over Piazza.
 Please go [here and add yourself](https://piazza.com/uwaterloo.ca/winter2024/cs848) to the class.